mghazwi/plonky2_poseidon2/README.md

 This crate is an implementation of the Poseidon2 Hash that can be employed in the [Plonky2 proving system](https://github.com/0xPolygonZero/plonky2).
 Poseidon2 hash function is a new zk-friendly hash function, and provides good performance.

+The Poseidon2 Hash implementation is consistent with that in here: https://github.com/HorizenLabs/poseidon2

 This crate include:

 - **Poseidon2 Gate**